adopted-ember-addons/ember-data-factory-guy/README.md

 #### Building many models at once

+- FactoryGuy.buildList
-- FactoryGuy.buildList ... builds array of json
+    - Builds an array of one or more json objects
+- store.makeList
-- store.makeList ... loads the array instance into store
+    - Loads one or more instances into store

 ##### Building json array